abhayvikramnayak98/CricketDataIngest/README.md

 3. Run the SQL script (e.g., "cwc2011.sql") to ingest data from the CSV file and calculate the points table using SQL.

 4. Optionally, you can explore the Jupyter Notebook (e.g., "cwc2011stats.ipynb") to see how the points table can be calculated using Pandas.

+### NOTE: As the ICC Mens' Cricket World Cup 2023 has come to an end, so, we have included the stats and the project files for the 2023 World Cup in the project.

 ## Credits